-Each of the executive Directors has entered into a service agreement with the Company for an initial term of three years commencing from Listing Date, which shall continue thereafter unless and until terminated by not less than three months' notice in writing served by either party on the other.
-Each of the independent non-executive Director has entered into a letter of appointment with the Company for a term of three years commencing from Listing Date for Mr. Cheung Pak To, BBS and Dr. Yu Yuen Ping, while Mr. Li Wing Sum Steven was commencing from 1 July 2021, which shall continue thereafter unless and until terminated by not less than three months' notice in writing served by either party on the other.
+Each of the executive Directors has entered into a service agreement with the Company for an initial term of three years commencing from listing date, except Dato' Sri Lai Chai Suang's service agreement was commencing from 28 November 2022, which shall continue thereafter unless and until terminated by not less than three months' notice in writing served by either party on the other.
+Each of the independent non-executive Director has entered into a letter of appointment with the Company for a term of three years commencing from listing date for Mr. Cheung Pak To, BBS and Dr. Yu Yuen Ping, while Mr. Li Wing Sum Steven was commencing from 1 July 2021, which shall continue thereafter unless and until terminated by not less than three months' notice in writing served by either party on the other.